Al-Hurr/C--BootCamp/README.md

 - Remember, your code will be read!
 Pay special attention to the design of your code and the naming of variables.
 Adhere to commonly accepted [C# Coding Conventions](<https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions>).
 - Choose your own IDE that is convenient for you.
 - The program must be able to run from the dotnet command line.
-- Each of the tasks contains the input parameters and the format of the output response.
-You must adhere to them.
+- Each of the exercise contains examples of input and output.
+The solution should use them as the correct format.
 - At the beginning of each task, there is a list of allowed language constructs.
 - If you find the problem difficult to solve, ask questions to other piscine participants, the Internet, Google or go to StackOverflow.
 - You may see the main features of C# language in [official specification](<https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/language-specification/introduction>).
+- Avoid **hard coding** and **"magic numbers"**.
 - You demonstrate the complete solution, the correct result of the program is just one of the ways to check its correct operation.
 Therefore, when it is necessary to obtain a certain output as a result of the work of your programs, it is forbidden to show a pre-calculated result.
 - Pay special attention to the terms highlighted in **bold** font: their study will be useful to you both in performing the current task, and in your future career of a .NET developer.
 - Have fun :)